-Walking shorts: walking shorts in the uniform plaid; it must be to the knee.
+Walking shorts: Students in PreK-4-4th grade may wear walking shorts in the uniform plaid.
+Shorts must be to the knee.

-Shoes: Solid white or solid navy tennis shoes are required in grades $1^{st} - 6^{th}$ grade.
-PK2 - PK4 may wear solid navy or white Mary Jane style shoes as long as they have a rubber sole.
-Velcro is ok for Pre-K, K, and 1^{st} grade only.
-Shoes must be tied at all times.
+Shoes: Solid white or solid navy tennis shoes are required in grades $1^{st}-6^{th}$ grade.
+PK2 -2^{nd} grade may wear solid navy or white Mary Jane style shoes as long as they have a rubber sole.
+Velcro is approved through 2^{nd} grade only.
 Students may not write on shoes.
 No heelies (shoes with wheels).
 No high tops.
 Shoelaces must be white or the shoe color.